melfm/learning-classifiers/README.md

-# Learning-Classifiers
-Playground for classifiers
+# Playground for ML algorithms